ooduntan/kita/README.md

 1. Your software should read all data from the given CSV files in a meaningful structure.

-2. Print out all books and magazines (could be a GUI, console, …) with all their details (with a meaningful output format).
+2. Print out all books and magazines with all their details (with a meaningful output format).

    > **Hint**: Do not call `printBooks(...)` first and then `printMagazines(...)` ;-)